-- (a) the legal costs and disbursements LLS have paid during the course of the proceeding, including any upfront insurance premiums relating to ATE Insurance, any adverse costs and security for costs (including the cost of any deeds of indemnity purchased from ATE insurers); - (b) any other insurance premiums under any ATE Insurance policy; and - (c) a funding commission that is a percentage of any gross proceeds (that is, the amount of resolution proceeds before deducting the above amounts), to be set by the Court at the time of the successful outcome as set out in the funding agreement.
+- (a) the legal costs and disbursements LLS have paid during the course of the proceeding, including any upfront insurance premiums relating to ATE Insurance, any adverse costs and security for costs (including the cost of any deeds of indemnity purchased from ATE insurers); - (b) any other insurance premiums under any ATE Insurance policy; and - (c) a funding commission that is a percentage of any gross proceeds (that is, the amount of resolution proceeds before deducting the above amounts), to beas set byout in the Court at the timefunding agreement.
 The amount of the funding commission contained in the funding agreement varies between 25% to 30% of any gross proceeds, depending on when a successful outcome occurs.
 This is to be paid as remuneration for LLS having carried the financial risk that enabled the class action to be run to a successful conclusion.

 Before any of the above amounts can be deducted from any resolution sum, those amounts must first be approved by the Court.
-The Proposed Plaintiffs will also seek a Common Fund Order so that all group members will contribute to the costs and the funding commission without having to enter into any funding agreement with LLS.
+The Plaintiffs will also seek a Common Fund Order so that all group members will contribute to the costs and the funding commission without having to enter into any funding agreement with LLS.

 The Court will decide whether or not to make any order remunerating LLS, including whether any percentage of the compensation to group members should be paid to LLS.
-The Proposed Plaintiffs' own agreement with LLS provides for a remuneration rate depending on factors identified in the funding agreement.
+The Plaintiffs' own agreement with LLS provides for a remuneration rate depending on factors identified in the funding agreement.
 That funding agreement also provides for further increases in the remuneration rate to LLS in certain circumstances, such as if there is an appeal or additional defendants are added to the class action.